Jennifer Lopez Lets It All Hang Out In Black Thong & Barely-There Tank Top

 “Right now, they’re toying over venues such as The Bahamas, The Hamptons, Hawaii or even a private island.
 Money’s no object whatsoever and she’s willing to wait if it guarantees her the ultimate guest list.
 She figures this will be her final opportunity for a princess-style wedding, so she wants to go out with the ultimate bang,” the source added.

-Fans can see more of Jennifer Lopez’s sexy photos and video by following her on Instagram.
+Fans can see more of Jennifer Lopez’s sexy photos and videos by following her on Instagram.